 Joining #30days30waysUK is easy

 The campaign runs live every year throughout September.
 You are welcome to join, participate and shape your social media messages anytime and throughout the year.
 Preparedness and resilience are a ‘group sport’, a race where everybody wins all the time.

 If you are a LRF or cat 1/2 responder collaborate for ‘September is Preparedness Month’ #30days30waysUK via Resilience Direct.
 Planning begins early in the year but you can join anytime.
-Simply request access to the Resilience Direct 30days30waysUK space or get in touch with your LRF if If you’re not yet registered for a Resilience Direct account.
+Simply request access to the Resilience Direct 30days30waysUK space or get in touch with your LRF to register for RD access.

 If you are a UK charity/NGO consider becoming a day host/lead for a specific theme or simply get on board in September by following and sharing our daily themes.
 Join the conversation on social media sharing your expertise and resources.
 Access all campaign materials via about us.
-For questions or information (i.e. a head-start on the programme, available from July/August) simply contact us on social media or via firstname.lastname@example.org.
+For questions or information simply contact us on social media or via email@example.com.
 Thank you for taking part and widening the reach of the preparedness message.

 If you are a UK practitioner or individual connected to or interested in disaster risk reduction, emergency planning, business continuity etc. simply follow and share our daily themes, join the conversation on social media.
 If you are interested in getting pro-actively involved with #30days30waysUK, for example in building and expanding topics and themes, please get in touch on social media or via firstname.lastname@example.org.
 We would love to hear from you.